davidsowerby/takkan/README.md

-# Precept
+# Takkan

 In development, but a number of concepts working.
-[Detailed status](https://www.preceptblog.co.uk/status.html) updated regularly.
+[Detailed status](https://takkan.org/status.html) updated regularly.

 ## Key Features